Manchester Regional High School

-Manchester Regional High School is a comprehensive, four-year public high school and regional school district serving students in ninth through twelfth grades from Haledon, North Haledon and Prospect Park, three communities in Passaic County, New Jersey, United States.
+Manchester Regional High School is a comprehensive, four-year public high school and regional school district serving students in ninth through twelfth grades from Haledon, North Haledon and Prospect Park, three communities in Passaic County, in the U.S. state of New Jersey.
+The high school is the only facility of the Manchester Regional High School District.

-The district participates in the Interdistrict Public School Choice Program, having been approved in July 2003 to participate in the program.
-Seats in the program for non-resident students are specified by the district and are allocated by lottery, with tuition paid for participating students by the New Jersey Department of Education.
+The district participates in the Interdistrict Public School Choice Program, having been approved in July 2003 to participate in the program, which allows non-resident students to attend school in the district at no cost to their parents, with tuition covered by the resident district.
+Available slots are announced annually by grade.

-As of the 2021–22 school year, the school had an enrollment of 748 students and 65.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.4:1.
-There were 306 students (40.9% of enrollment) eligible for free lunch and 48 (6.4% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 819 students and 60.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.7:1.
+There were 487 students (59.5% of enrollment) eligible for free lunch and 90 (11.0% of students) eligible for reduced-cost lunch.

 The school's mean SAT scores for 2012-13 school year were 444 in the mathematics section, 429 in verbal and 419 on the essay for a composite score of 1292 vs. statewide averages of 521 math, 495 verbal and 496 essay, with a composite score of 1512; Among students taking the SAT, 14.2% met the 1550 composite score benchmark indicative of college success and completion, while 8.5% of peer schools and 43.9% of students statewide met this standard.